geniusdynamics/ns8-dokploy/README.md

 The above command will:

-- start and configure the output instance
+- start and configure the dokploy instance
 - configure a virtual host for trafik to access the instance

 ## Get the configuration